elias-michaias/rescript-chai/reference/middleware.md

 Chai builds stores using Zustand and supports applying Zustand middleware at create-time.
 This document shows how to write a simple middleware in ReScript (or bind an existing JS middleware) and then pipe it into `Chai.brew`'s `middleware` option.

-Zustand middleware are create-time wrappers with the shape:
+Zustand middleware are wrappers with the shape:

 ```rescript
 initializer<'s> => initializer<'s>